 Working With a Wedding Hairstylist

 You may be lucky enough to have a hairstylist who you trust completely, who knows your hair better than anyone else and can create your dream wedding hairstyle.
-If you don’t, well, you’ll simply need do some research.
-Ask other brides whose hairstyles you’ve admired.
-Check with your bridal boutique.
+If you don’t, well, you’ll need to do some research.
+Ask other brides whose hairstyles you’ve admired, and check out our suppliers for some fabulous stylists.
 Once you’ve garnered a list of options, it’s time to set up consultations: the only way to determine if a hair stylist is right for you.
 Skip this step and your wedding look may be more hair-raising than head-turning.

 Another smart idea: Wear white to your consultation — even a white T-shirt — so that your hair colour will be showcased atop the right hue.
 You should also choose a shirt with a neckline similar to your gown — different hairstyles lend themselves to particular necklines.
 Once your headpiece is in place, it will make your hairstyle look different, so it’s important to bring it along for the consultations.
 If it hasn’t arrived yet, ask your bridal boutique to loan you a sample.
 Or bring along a photo, so at least the stylist knows what to expect.